Robinyo/serendipity/docs/administrator/pgadmin/README.md

 </p>

-Enter the Host name / address (postgres) and the PostgreSQL Username (POSTGRES_USER=admin) and Password (POSTGRES_PASSWORD=secret), the Maintenance database (hapi-fhir) then click the 'Save' button:
+Enter the Host name / address (postgres) and the PostgreSQL Username (POSTGRES_USER=admin) and Password (POSTGRES_PASSWORD=secret), the Maintenance database (serendipity) then click the 'Save' button:

 **Note:** The 'Host name / address' field must match the value (e.g., postgres) specified in the project's docker-compose.yml.